jcreedcmu/score-editor/doc/agda/README.md

 	SetCells.agda -- May 22, a categorified version of BoolCells
-	FuncCells.agda -- May 22, a version of SetCells that is less relational and more functional FuncCells2.agda -- May 23, a more concrete version with chosen 2-fibers
+	FuncCells.agda -- May 22, a version of SetCells that is less relational and more functional FuncCells2.agda -- May 23, a more concrete version with chosen 2-fibers FuncCells2Examples.agda -- May 23, some constructions of chains

 Somewhere in that history I had a stage just before "bundle" which was some messy mutually recursive functions.
 I think it was in